HERE Data Hub CLI¶

 HERE Data Hub CLI needs to have access to your account to help you work with your data.
 For that, you need to log in using your HERE developer account.
 You only need to do this once for a project.

 When prompted, enter your email and password that you use in the HERE Developer portal.

-The CLI will immediately try to verify if the entries can be used to log into HERE XYZ and report back to you accordingly.
+The CLI will immediately try to verify if the entries can be used to log into HERE Data Hub and report back to you accordingly.